Feelings (Morris Albert song): Chart performance

 "Feelings" quickly achieved great commercial success around the world, which hampered organizing concerts, the first of which, in Brazil, sold out.
 So, to promote the song worldwide, Albert decided to move to Los Angeles, where he met artists such as Frank Sinatra and Elvis Presley.

-In the United States, where it received a gold record certification from the Recording Industry Association of America (RIAA), "Feelings" remained on the Hot 100 for 32 weeks, peaking at number six, according to Billboard magazine on October 25, 1975.
+In the United States, where it received a gold record certification from the Recording Industry Association of America (RIAA), "Feelings" remained on the Hot 100 for 32 weeks, peaking at number six, per Billboard magazine on October 25, 1975.
 On the Adult Contemporary chart, it peaked at number two.
-In neighboring Canada, it was certified platinum by Music Canada for shipment of 150,000 units, while in the United Kingdom it was certified silver by the British Phonographic Industry (BPI).
+In neighboring Canada, it was certified platinum by Music Canada for shipment of 150,000 units, while in the United Kingdom, it was certified silver by the British Phonographic Industry (BPI).

 In total, around ten million copies of "Feelings" were sold worldwide, of which three million were in the United States alone and 300,000 in Brazil, making it Albert's most successful song.

 The Spanish-language version of the song, called "Sentimientos", sold over 20,000 copies in its first printing and earned Albert another gold record.